gabrielpascua/gabrielpascua.com/_posts/2016-01-07-using-docker.markdown

     - [Chef](https://www.chef.io/solutions/infrastructure-automation/)
     - [Ansible (Popular/Open Source)](https://www.ansible.com/configuration-management)
     - [Salt](https://saltstack.com/)
 * The Docker Storage driver is responsible for stacking change (hashes) layers on an image.
-You can run `docker info` to see what driver you’re using.
+You can run `docker info` to see what driver you're using.
 You can change it by running `docker daemon -s overlay`.
 Other options are:
 	- AUFS - First storage, most tested, and commonly used.
 Seen on Ubuntu or Debian hosts.
 Recommended as first option.
 	- Overlay - A good alternative over AUFS
 	- BTFRS - copy-on-write file system focused on supporting fault-tolerance